bodrick/awesome/TOPICS.md

 *   [IgnoranceAI/hugh](https://github.com/IgnoranceAI/hugh) - A voice-powered AI built with Whisper, ChatGPT, and ElevenLabs
 *   [Bin-Huang/chatbox](https://github.com/Bin-Huang/chatbox) - Chatbox is a desktop app for multiple cutting-edge LLM models, available on Windows, Mac, Linux
 *   [steven-tey/novel](https://github.com/steven-tey/novel) - Notion-style WYSIWYG editor with AI-powered autocompletion.
-*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make LLaMa/GPT model inference easy in C#!🤗 It supports semantic-kernel and kernel-memory integration.
+*   [SciSharp/LLamaSharp](https://github.com/SciSharp/LLamaSharp) - Make local LLaMA/GPT model inference easy in C#!🤗 It's fast with both cpu and gpu, providing many high-level APIs and with semantic-kernel and kernel-memory integration.
 It's also easy to use LLamaSharp with unity, WPF and WebApp.
 *   [openai/chatgpt-retrieval-plugin](https://github.com/openai/chatgpt-retrieval-plugin) - The ChatGPT Retrieval Plugin lets you easily find personal or work documents by asking questions in natural language.
 *   [prompt-engineering/click-prompt](https://github.com/prompt-engineering/click-prompt) - ClickPrompt - Streamline your prompt design, with ClickPrompt, you can easily view, share, and run these prompts with just one click.
 ClickPrompt 用于一键轻松查看、分享和执行您的 Prompt。
 *   [dair-ai/Prompt-Engineering-Guide](https://github.com/dair-ai/Prompt-Engineering-Guide) - 🐙 Guides, papers, lecture, notebooks and resources for prompt engineering